 Moving to your own place?
-If you’re renting for the first time follow Shelter’s top tips to avoid the common pitfalls.
+If you’re renting for the first time follow our top tips to avoid the common pitfalls.

 Letting agents shouldn’t charge any fees just for you to register with them.
 Fees can only be charged for services such as credit reference checks when they’ve found you a place.